psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 uses: actions/checkout@v5
 ```

-instead of `@v4`, to stay aligned with GitHub’s Node 24 direction and avoid Node 20 deprecation warnings.
+instead of `@v4`, to stay aligned with GitHub's Node 24 direction and avoid
+Node 20 deprecation warnings.

 ---

-# 12. Why `rsync --delete` is used
+# 11. Why `rsync --delete` is used

 This deployment uses: